 A change to South Africa’s medicines law means the country is the first in Africa to carve out a federally approved market for nonprescription CBD.

-Health Minister Aaron Motsoaledi amended the country’s Medicines and Related Substances Act, 1965, to remove certain cannabidiol preparations for nonserious health claims on the recommendation of South Africa’s Health Products Authority (Sahpra).
+Health Minister Aaron Motsoaledi amended the country’s Medicines and Related Substances Act, 1965, to remove certain cannabidiol preparations for nonserious health claims on the recommendation of South African Health Products Regulatory Authority (SAHPRA).

 Details of the law’s amendment were announced this week via the Government Gazette – an official bulletin where legal notices are formally publicized.

 Medical CBD products are already widely available in South Africa, however almost all of the market had fallen outside of legal channels.